C17388633/GamesEngines1_Assignment/README.md

-If I also have enough time I would like to try and create a day and night cycle where The car and buildings may look different in edition to haveing streetlights and the carlights turned on during night time.
+If I also have enough time I would like to try and create a day and night cycle where The car and buildings may look different in edition to having streetlights and the carlights turned on during night time.